 College of Health and Human Sciences

-The College of Health and Human Sciences empowers individuals to lead in their professions, embrace lifelong learning, and positively enhance their communities in an inclusive and accessible environment through:
+The College of Health and Human Sciences empowers individuals to lead in their professions, embrace lifelong learning, and positively enhance their communities in an inclusive and accessible environment through the following:

 - Outstanding programs in high demand fields;

 - Innovative teaching by highly qualified and professionally recognized faculty;

 - Experiential learning opportunities to apply classroom knowledge to real world settings;

 - Interdisciplinary high-impact research contributing to theory, policy, and practice; and